luke8086/retronews/README.md

 track of read / unread messages (see [blog post](https://luke8086.dev/retronews.html)).
 The UI showing one message at a time also encourages slower, more focused reading.

-It only depends on Python 3.9 and doesn't require installation, you can run it with:
+On Unix-like systems it only depends on Python 3.9 and doesn't require installation.
+On Windows you may need to install [windows-curses](https://pypi.org/project/windows-curses/) first.

+You can run it simply with:

 ```bash
 $ curl -LO https://raw.githubusercontent.com/luke8086/retronews/main/retronews.py